girl on beach

 Nutrition and Physical Activity

 Food gives you energy for physical activity.
-To have energy, you need to get the right amount of:
+To have energy, you need:

 • Protein.
 It maintains and rebuilds tissues, such as muscles.